-• It is covert but not intrusive.

-• It is carried out for the purposes of a specific investigation or operation relating to his/her private and family life, home and correspondence and aspects of business and professional life)

-It is likely to result in the obtaining of private information about a person (information would not be reasonably practicable to seek authorisation.

-It is not conducted by way of an immediate response to events or circumstances where it of individuals in respect of possible fly-tipping, benefit fraud, anti-social behaviour, or planning contraventions.
+- It is covert but not intrusive. - It is carried out for the purposes of a specific investigation or operation - It is likely to result in the obtaining of private information about a person (information relating to his/her private and family life, home and correspondence and aspects of business and professional life) - It is not conducted by way of an immediate response to events or circumstances where it would not be reasonably practicable to seek authorisation. - 21.
+Examples of "directed surveillance" have in the past included, for example, the surveillance of individuals in respect of possible fly-tipping, benefit fraud, anti-social behaviour, or planning contraventions.
 Since 1 November 2012, it has only been possible for directed surveillance to the authorised where the authority is investigating particular types of criminal offences.
 These are criminal offences which attract a maximum custodial sentence of six months or more, or criminal offences relating to the underage sale of alcohol or tobacco.